memgraph/helm-charts/README.md

 When `scrapeMemgraphDirectly=true`, the chart runs each instance with `--metrics-format=OpenMetrics` and exposes the metrics port automatically (for the standalone chart you do not need to set `service.enableHttpMonitoring`).
 All other `vmagentRemote` / `vectorRemote` settings are the same as the examples below.
 The metrics endpoint is served over plain HTTP.

 ### In-cluster scraping with kube-prometheus-stack
 For an in-cluster Prometheus (e.g. `kube-prometheus-stack`), set `prometheus.serviceMonitor.enabled=true` to provision a `ServiceMonitor`.
-By default it scrapes the `mg-exporter`; set `prometheus.serviceMonitor.scrapeMemgraphDirectly=true` to scrape Memgraph's OpenMetrics endpoint directly instead (no exporter; requires Memgraph >= 3.11).
+By default it scrapes the `mg-exporter`; set the top-level `scrapeMemgraphDirectly=true` to scrape Memgraph's OpenMetrics endpoint directly instead (no exporter; requires Memgraph >= 3.11).
+The same `scrapeMemgraphDirectly` switch governs both the in-cluster ServiceMonitor and the remote `vmagentRemote`.

 Set `prometheus.grafanaDashboard.enabled=true` to ship the bundled "Memgraph OpenMetrics" dashboard as a ConfigMap (labelled `grafana_dashboard`) for the Grafana sidecar to auto-load.
 It uses a datasource template variable, so it binds to Grafana's default Prometheus.
 The ConfigMap must live in a namespace the sidecar watches — set `prometheus.grafanaDashboard.namespace` to Grafana's namespace (or run the sidecar with `searchNamespace: ALL`).